 - Be brave – don’t wait until the end of the appointment to speak up.
 By sharing your symptoms and concerns early on, you’ll have more time to discuss them properly.

 Check you understand

 - If you’re going to have tests or a procedure, make sure you understand what will happen.
 This will help you feel more calm and confident.
 Ask questions whenever you need.

 - Have you been given clear information on the benefits and risks?
 For example, how might the procedure or treatment help you?
 How serious and common are the risks?
 What if you choose not to go ahead?

-- If your doctor asks you to think about joining a research study or having your details entered on a registry (e.g. ADPKD Patient Registry or ARPKD Patient National Registry) ask what’s involved and about the pros and cons so you can think it through.
+- If your doctor asks you to think about joining a research study or having your details entered on a registry (for example the national ADPKD Patient Registry or ARPKD Patient Registry).
+Knowing the the pros and cons will help you think it through.

 - When you’re given a new diagnosis, test results or other key information, ask your doctor to repeat or explain things differently if you don’t understand at first.